hyperledger/aries-rfcs/features/0418-rich-schema-encoding/README.md

 is stored on the ledger.

 ### Properties
-Encoding properties follow the generic template defined in [Rich Schema Common](https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0420-rich-schemas-common#how-rich-schema-objects-are-stored-in-the-data-registry).
+Encoding's properties follow the generic template defined in [Rich Schema Common](https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0420-rich-schemas-common#how-rich-schema-objects-are-stored-in-the-data-registry).

 Encoding's `content` field is a JSON-serialized string with the following fields: